 The Earl Center 221, 620.341.5804

-In addition to serving as half-time clinical instructor and internship coordinator for the ESU graduate art therapy program, Libby teaches an introductory art therapy course at Washburn University.
+In addition to serving as half-time faculty (Clinical Instructor and Internship Coordinator) for the ESU graduate art therapy program, Libby teaches the undergraduate art therapy course at Washburn University.
 She regularly gives presentations about art therapy at the local, state, and national level.
-Libby was appointed to a term as a Director on the national Art Therapy Credentials Board and is currently serving a second, elected term.
-Libby values any opportunity to create her own art or to spend time with her husband and teenaged daughter at their home near Lake Perry in northeast Kansas.

 JESSICA STALLINGS, ATR-BC, LPC, AS, Assistant Professor